 Public Transportation in Singapore

-Travelling around the island-nation of Singapore is seemingly a piece of cake.
-The transport system in the city that is spread over the entire island has a precision akin to that of a clockwork and boasts immaculate efficiency.
-Convenient, reliable and safe, if you travel for an hour on the MRT service or bus from the city center- Orchard Road- you will find most places to be located nearby.
-However, by avoiding rush hour traffic during weekday mornings and evenings, you will be able to reach your destination in a much shorter time.
+Travelling around the island nation of Singapore is a piece of cake.
+The city’s transport system, which spans the entire island, is clockwork precise and immaculately efficient.
+Convenient, reliable and safe, an hour’s journey by MRT or bus from the city centre – Orchard Road – will take you to most places.
+However, if you avoid the weekday morning and evening rush hours, you will be able to reach your destination in a much shorter time.

-There is an integrated and well established public transport network in place in Singapore.
-Known as Transit Link, it integrates networks, information and fares of the Light Rail Transit (LRT) and Mass Rapid Transport (MRT) systems in the city along with the Tibs and SBS bus networks.
-Going through a map detailing the routes of the various means of public transportation in Singapore will help you to save time when you will be required to depend solely on this system for getting around the various places in the city.
+Singapore has an integrated and well-established public transport network.
+Known as Transit Link, it integrates the networks, information and fares of the city’s Light Rail Transit (LRT) and Mass Rapid Transport (MRT) systems, as well as the Tibs and SBS bus networks.
+A map detailing the routes of the various public transport systems in Singapore will help you save time if you have to rely solely on this system to get around the different parts of the city.

-Public transportation in Singapore, comprising of an extensive and highly penetrative system, is made up of three different means: taxis, buses and the Mass Rapid Transit train network.
-By far, buses lead the way in terms of popularity followed by the tax and MRT services.
-Almost every corner of the city is served by the public bus network while for travelling during peak hours, people usually prefer the MRT service that offers efficiency and speed.
+Singapore’s public transport system, which is extensive and very pervasive, is made up of three different modes: taxis, buses and the Mass Rapid Transit train network.
+Buses are by far the most popular, followed by taxis and the MRT.
+Almost every corner of the city is served by the public bus network, while for rush hour travel, people usually prefer the MRT service, which offers efficiency and speed.

 Getting around in Singapore